Righteye Flounders: Family Pleuronectidae

 Size: To 25 inches although 20-21 inches was felt to be maximum size until recently.
 Most caught from piers are under 16 inches in length.
 The largest I’ve caught were a nice 19 ¾-inch fish taken one early September morning at the Pacifica Pier and a 17 ¾-inch fish at the San Francisco Municipal Pier on another September morning.

-Habitat: Shallow-water areas, both sandy shore and rocky shore.
+Habitat: Generally shallow-water areas, both sandy shore and rocky shore, but recorded to a depth of 1,066 feet.

 Piers: Primarily landed at piers from Monterey Bay north.
 Best bets: Seacliff State Beach Pier, Capitola Wharf, Santa Cruz Wharf, Pacifica Pier, Candlestick State Park Pier, Berkeley Pier, Point Pinole Pier, Fort Baker Pier, Del Norte Street Pier in Eureka and the “B” Street Pier in Crescent City.